JaMo42/window_manager/README.md

 See the [configuration file format](./doc/CONFIG.md) for customization options, currently only the font and colors can be changed.

-The bar contains a workspace switcher on the left and the current battery charge and time on the right.
+The bar contains the following widgets:

+ - Left: Workspace display and switcher

+ - Right: Battery charge, current time, and a system tray

 ## ws_tool